Don’t Just Follow

 Well, to return to the ever-fascinating Kardashian family, Kim sits at the top (as she ought, being the founder of their family’s present fame) with 91.8 million Instagram followers.
 But Kylie is a strong, undisputed second, topping all her other, more famous and (arguably) more accomplished siblings: Khloe (62.3 million), Kourtney (52.6 million) and Kendall (73.8 million).
 (For your amusement, their mother Kris Jenner has 16.4 million followers.)

 I think it’s now fairly easy to see Kim’s genius in parlaying that one sex tape (and friendship with Paris Hilton) into a world wonder of an empire.
 Anyone who calls her vapid at this point is just being obtuse.
 The woman had an opportunity, and she took it.
 Mad respect.
+Of course, the rest of us regular humans are unlikely to amass such an army of followers if we released a sex tape (hard to believe, I know) but you could always buy instagram followers in you wanted to boost your profile.

 But what the hell does Kylie do?